 This information was provided by Bill Cochrane and the Aberdour Heritage Centre.

-Use the arrows or the dots below to navigate through our glass
+Use the arrows or the dots below to navigate through our Stained Glass Windows.

 1. The Sacramental window

-The Sacramental window in the east gable of the chancel, depicts our Lord with the Cup, his foot resting on the head of a serpent with the Cross in the background.
+The Sacramental window in the east gable of the chancel sets forth the unity of the church in all ages in the one Lord Jesus Christ.
+It depicts our Lord with the Cup.
+In the background is the cross, while His foot rests on the head of the serpent.

 It is dedicated to the memory of all who worshipped in St Fillan’s Church from the middle of the 12th Century to the end of the 18th century.